Removable presymplectic singularities and the local splitting of Dirac structures: Removable singularities of Poisson structures

 \subsection{Remark on the splitting of singular Poisson bivectors}

 There is no good analog of Theorem~\ref{thm:OmegaSplitting} for a Poisson structure $\Pi$ for the following reasons: First, unlike for presymplectic forms, the sum of two Poisson bivectors is generally not Poisson.
-Second, there is no Poisson bivector analog of the $B$-field transform.
+Second, there is no Poisson bivector analog of the gauge transformation ($B$-field transform).
 That is, while $e^\Pi L := \{ X + \Pi(\alpha) + \alpha ~|~ X + \alpha \in L\}$ is a maximally isotropic subbundle, it is in general not closed under the Dorfman bracket.
-All we can say is that the Poisson bivector of Cor.~\ref{cor:Splitting1} can be viewed as the maximal regular part $\Pi_\mathrm{reg}$ of a Poisson bivector in the neighborhood of a removable singularity.
-In fact, since the 2-form $\omega$ of Cor.~\ref{cor:Splitting1} vanishes at the singularity, $\omega$ does not have a partial Poisson inverse on any submanifold containing the singularity.
-Cor.~\ref{cor:Splitting1} also implies that the original Poisson bivector $\Pi$ can be reconstructed from $\Pi_\mathrm{reg}$ and $\omega$.
-However, the expression obtained after a calculation using the standard frame \eqref{eq:StandardFrame} is rather complicated and does not give lead to further geometric insight.
+All we can say is that the Poisson bivector of Thm.~\ref{thm:SplittingTheorem} can be viewed as the maximal regular part $\Pi_\mathrm{reg}$ of a Poisson bivector in the neighborhood of a removable singularity.
+In fact, since the 2-form $\omega$ of Thm.~\ref{thm:SplittingTheorem} vanishes at the singularity, $\omega$ does not have a partial Poisson inverse on any submanifold containing the singularity.
+Thm.~\ref{thm:SplittingTheorem} also implies that the original Poisson bivector $\Pi$ can be reconstructed from $\Pi_\mathrm{reg}$ and $\omega$.
+However, the expression obtained after a calculation using the standard frame \eqref{eq:StandardFrame} is rather complicated and does not lead to further geometric insight.